 Procurement systems are most powerful when the majority of spend and suppliers are flowing through it.
 In turn, this helps improve the user experience, increase compliance and savings and reduce costs.
-Supplier enablement services can dramatically increase the number of suppliers enabled onto your systems and in turn increasing the benefits your organisation can achieve.
+Supplier enablement services can dramatically increase the number of suppliers enabled onto your systems and in turn increase the benefits your organisation can achieve.

 Enabling your suppliers is very important as it can unquestionably increase performance metrics.
 By having a supplier enablement strategy in place on the long term your business can reduce errors, maximise value, improve compliance and one of the most important aspects, can create long lasting profitable partnerships.
 Close collaboration with suppliers can boost cost optimisation across the supply chain.